"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 Personality Quirks, Habits, and Mindset

-Zayn's solo work showcases the Type 4's drive for artistic evolution.
+Zayn's solo work documents his actual artistic range rather than a negotiated compromise with a record label's market research.
 His debut album "Mind of Mine" (2016) explored R&B and alternative sounds.
-"Icarus Falls" (2018) went even deeper into personal themes.
+"Icarus Falls" (2018) went deeper into personal themes.

 The Guardian called him "an intriguing outlier" while Rolling Stone UK noted he was "always the strongest singer in One Direction."